-My husband and me have tested two of the most popular German language training software: Rocket German by Rocket Languages, and Rosetta Stone German.
-My husband doesn’t speak German, and I am a trained linguist.
-Our views differ on some interesting aspects, and align on many others.
+Since my husband doesn’t speak German and I am a trained linguist we have tested two of the most popular German language training software: Rocket German by Rocket Languages, and Rosetta Stone German.
+While our views differ on some interesting aspects, they align on many others.

 Rocket German Review

 Learn German Software: I reviewed the 2021 edition of Rocket German to assess whether this was a viable tool for my time-starved husband to finally get to grips with my mother tongue.
 In November 2020 we put together the following review:

 Learn German Software: In Rocket’s 2021 Edition, the site design is clean and neat.
 On the start page, two navigation boards invite to clicks.
 On the left, you choose between Interactive Audio, Language & Culture and Survival Kit.
 On the right, seven modules and a Survival Kit & Review each come wrapped up with drop down sub-menus.
 It doesn’t take you long to figure out how the left navigation features weave into the different modules.

 On the top right, your personal dashboard and settings let you configure your learning journey and set your own pace.

 Learn German Software: Our favorite course pack in Rocket German were the Language & Culture Lessons.
 Despite their fancy title they are meatier than you’d think.
 Across seven modules, you learn pronunciation, grammar and building sentences in a variety of ways: from flash cards, audio and writing lessons to quizzes.
 After all, expressing yourself in a way that is not just clear but also culturally acceptable will get you far further.